OH NO...I've run out of comedian poses!!!

 I am working on topics such as culture/pop culture, food, gender and social awkwardness.

 What are your aims in the comedy world?

-To develop tip top material to progress into a show format.
+To develop tip top material to progress into an hour show.

 I have two, the first one is more weird than rude.
-In my set I dance to 'I've had the time of my life' from Dirty Dancing but at one venue a rowdy guy stuffed a £5 note down the top of
+In my set I used dance to 'I've had the time of my life' from Dirty Dancing but at one venue a rowdy guy stuffed a £5 note down the

 The second one is my first ever proper traditional heckle.
 At a gig there was a group of college kids at the back of the room and as I got on stage they shouted "I hope you're as funny